 How identifying touchpoints help to improve omnichannel consumer experience:

-- Understand customers and engage their way – Knowing the preferred touchpoints help to to be actively available across the channels for real time assistance.
+- Understand customers and engage their way – Knowing the preferred touchpoints helps to be actively available across the channels for real time assistance.

-- Personalize your interaction – You can personalize your interaction at the identified touchpoints to deliver an excellent customer service experience.
+- Personalize your interaction – You can personalize your interaction at the identified touchpoints and set excellent customer service experience examples.

 3. Plot your customer journey map